Chulu East Peak Climbing

 Chulu East Peak Climbing is one of the most popular adventurous peak climbing in the Annapurna range.
 This Chulu East Peak Climbing starts from Besishahar and follows a gradually ascending trail along the Marshyangdi River Valley to Pisang.
 You’ll leave the main course from Pisang and head up to Chulu East Base camp.

-Your Chulu East climb summit day starts early morning with an easy scramble along rocky ridges to a glacier.
+Chulu far east peak climbing summit day starts early morning with an easy scramble along rocky ridges to a glacier.
 Via a steep snow headwall, you go up to the summit.
 On your way back, you’ll rejoin the main trail again as you trek in the Kali Gandaki Valley, crossing Thorung La Pass (5,416m/17,769ft) down again to Jomsom.

 Customized itineraries with base camp service and full board climbing packages are also available on request.